Cape Town to Johannesburg in 12 days

 Are last minute bookings allowed?

-We usually need at least 1 month to confirm a booking but depending on availability when you contact us, we can accommodate last minute bookings.
+We usually need at least 24 hours to confirm a booking but depending on availability when you contact us, we can accommodate last minute booking.
 Send us an email (bookings@kamaroutes.com) or a WhatsApp message (+27 73 071 8278) to get assisted as soon as possible.

 Can travellers on a wheelchair and/or requiring walking aids join the tour?